erinmaus/nomicon/README.md

 * `Nomicon.Story:choose(option, ...)`: Increments the turn count and switches to the knot/container at `option` (if the argument is a string) or chooses a specific choice (if the argument is a `Nomicon.impl.Choice`).
 Any extra arguments are passed are passed onto the stack to the knot.

-* `Nomicon.Story:call(func, marshal = true, ...)`: Calls `func` with `...` args.
+* `Nomicon.Story:call(func, marshal = true, yield = false, ...)`: Calls `func` with `...` args.
 Returns the content, tags, and any return values (will probably be one, but who knows in the future...).
 The call is executed in a temporary flow independent of the current flow for safety.
 If `func` errors, this flow will safely be disposed of and then the error will bubble up.
 Values will be marshalled from `Nomicon.impl.Value` if `marshal` is true; if not, they will be returned untouched.
-Keep in mind these unmarshalled values are only valid until the next method that modifies the story state in any way - so clone them if you want to keep them around!
+Keep in mind these unmarshalled values are only valid until the next method that modifies the story state in any way - so clone them if you want to keep them around! `yield` makes this function yield at each instruction cycle while executing the function.

 * `Nomicon.Story:getTurnCount()`: Returns the current turn count of the story.
 Turn count increments with every action or call to `Nomicon.Story:choose`.